Azure/osdu-developer/docs/src/tutorial_cli.md

 mvn test
 ```

-### 6. Clean up (Optional)
+## Clean up

 After a deployment remove environment and delete the Azure Application that was created in Microsoft Entra.
+You can clean up your environments using scripts or manually through the Azure Portal.

+### Option 1.
+Scripting Method

+From the Azure Portal, run the following in your Azure Cloud Shell session.

 ```powershell
 # Remove the resources